hei-synd-CInt/Lab_03_Genetic_Algorithms/readme.md

 - Discuss which hyper-parameters you tested (e.g., varying number of generations, mutation rate, etc.) and their impact on the results.
 - Discuss which other hyper-parameters you did not test (if any), but would you test if you had more time.
 - What if you used Brute Force to solve the problem?
 How would you do it?
 What would be the complexity of the Brute Force approach?
+- Optional: compare the results of the GA with the Brute Force approach while increasing the size of the hidden sentence.

 ## Expected Outcomes:
   - A Jupyter notebook for the optimization of a simple problem.